 1).
 Each of these reports is to be audited by the Auditing Committee prior to presentment to the ASC (other audits may be called when either the Administrative Committee or three, (3) GSR’s deems them necessary).

 2).
 The Auditing Committee consisting of a Chairperson with two (2) years-clean time, and two members, will examine the Treasurer’s books and vouchers.
-And will state on the report “we do hereby certify that we have examined the accounts and vouchers of the Treasurer, and find them correct; and that the balance on hand is $0000.00.”
+And will state on the report “We do hereby certify that we have examined the accounts and vouchers of the Treasurer, and find them correct; and that the balance on hand is $0000.00.”

 a).
 The Auditing Committee’s report being accepted is equivalent to a resolution that the Treasurer’s report is correct.